Human and Social Services (HMS)

 Foundational Skills in Para-Professional Practice

-Applies principles of skills previously learned in Human Services courses which are utilized to develop proficiency related to interviewing, data collection, assessment, goal development, contracting, and documentation.
+Applies principles of skills previously learned in Human and Social Services courses which are utilized to develop proficiency related to interviewing, data collection, assessment, goal development, contracting, and documentation.
 Lecture: 3 credit hours (45 contact hours).

 Pre-requisite: HMS 104 or Consent of Instructor.